AlexanderHaase/eppraise/README.md

 working with data.
 It also provides several command line features for high level usage.

+It also has a web UI for examining data:
+![alt text][WebUI]

+[WebUI]: https://github.com/AlexanderHaase/eppraise/master/EppraiseWebUI.png "Screenshot of web UI"

 ## Install ##
 Eppraise is python3-based.
 Required debian packages are listed in packages.lst.